search Where Thought Leaders go for Growth

 Revenue $4,000

-Step 2: Recording accrued expenses
+Step 2: Recording Accrued Expenses

-Payroll or paycheck is one of the primary expenses that need an adjusting entry at the end of the month.
 That is to say, any working hours for the month not yet paid until the next month should be represented as expenses.
-Here is how it will be presented in the journal entry below:

 DATE ACCOUNT DEBIT CREDIT